 Pro tip: No matter what your heat source is, performing a home energy audit helps identify areas in your home that should be better insulated or improved to increase efficiency.

 Those are some of the pros of using propane for heating your home.
 If you like efficiency and care about the environment, propane could be a good choice for you.

 Now let's look at the downsides of using propane.

 5 Cons of Propane

-Of course, there are bad things about propane too.
+Of course, there are less desirable elements that come with propane too.
 Here are a few of its drawbacks.

 1 - Annual cost